Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Started the Intro to jQuery section on Web Developer Bootcamp from @udemy.

 Thoughts: Hard work will eventually pay off.

+Day 58: February 20, 2018

+Today's Progress: Made it throught the intro jQuery section.
+Onto the Advanced jQuery section of Web Developer Bootcamp from @udemy.

+Thoughts: This is a love/hate relationship, but I'm glad i went down the rabbit hole....